 - 1. In version 1.0 files, no more than four pairs of n-port parameters are allowed per data line.
 No restriction exists on the number of data points on a line in version 2.0 files. - 2.
-Individual entries in a data lines are separated by whitespace - 3.
-In version 1.0 files, a data line is terminated by a newline character (CR or CR/LF combination). - 4.
-All data sets must be arranged in increasing order of frequency. - 5.
-Frequency values must appear at the beginning of lines, after the newline character.
+Individual entries in data lines are separated by whitespace. - 3.
+A data line is terminated by a newline character (CR or CR/LF combination). - 4.
+All data sets must be arranged in increasing order of frequency. - Frequency values must appear at the beginning of lines, after the newline character.